About the product

 No approval guarantee

-The final decision always belongs to the receiving authority, even when a photo looks strong inside the checker.
+The final decision always belongs to the receiving authority, even when a photo looks good inside the checker.

 No beauty retouching behind the scenes